-Cal/OSHA Requirements for Construction Contractors
+OSHA Citations & Requirements for California Construction Contractors

 California operates Cal/OSHA, one of the most active state OSHA programs in the country.
 Cal/OSHA standards are often stricter than federal OSHA, with additional requirements including a mandatory written Injury and Illness Prevention Program (IIPP) for all employers.